Keeping It Simple Italian

 adding flour to make roux for besciamella

-The first thing you want to do is melt your butter in a small sauce pan.
-Once the butter is melted, you add the flour and let it cook for a few minutes.
+• Melt the butter: The first thing you want to do is melt your butter in a small saucepan over medium low heat.
+Once the butter is melted, \add the flour and let it cook for a few minutes.

 besciamella roux